hamadaio/axograph-protocol/README.md

 ## Overview

-Injection of in vivo-like sinewave noisy currents.
+Injection of _in vivo_-like sinewave noisy currents.

 Sinusoidal noisy current injections to probe response dynamics of pyramidal cells under in vivo-like conditions.